Murray Sayle: Asia

 After quitting his position with The Sunday Times, Murray moved to Hong Kong as a correspondent for Newsweek magazine.
 In 1975, he moved to Japan.
 He remained in Japan for 33 years, living with his second wife and their children (Matthew, Alexander, and Maindi) in a traditional wooden house in the village of Aikawa in Kanagawa Prefecture.
 He reported on Asia for The Independent Magazine, The New Yorker and the New York Review of Books.
 His most noted work during this time includes his reporting on the 1989 Tiananmen Square massacre and the 1983 disappearance of Korean Air Lines Flight 007.

 In August 1995, on the 50th anniversary of the atomic bombings of Hiroshima and Nagasaki,The New Yorker published a lengthy investigative piece by Sayle entitled "Did the Bomb End the War?"
 Sayle contended that the bombing was not motivated by a desire to persuade the Japanese to surrender, and was instead motivated by the Soviet invasion of Manchuria and concerns that Soviet forces would then invade Hokkaido and force a division of Japan.

 In The New Yorker, Hendrik Hertzberg remembered Sayle as follows:"Murray Sayle ... was a wonder—a journalist of Promethean gifts and Brobdingnagian accomplishment, a lightning-fast writer whose witty, energetic prose was flavored with a tasty mixture of brash informality and autodidactic erudition, a fearless adventurer in war zones and on the high seas, an instinctive (but sweet-natured!) adversary of every kind of authority, not excepting the authority of the newspaper and magazine editors lucky enough to secure his services.
 He was a nonstop talker whose verbal stream of consciousness was festooned with unexpected detours, impromptu theories, hilarious asides, and astounding anecdotes, some of them true."

 Later years

-In the 1990s, Sayle did a documentary, Last Train Across Canada, for PBS station WNET in the New York area.
-In 2004, Sayle returned to Australia, where he was later diagnosed with Parkinson's disease.
+In the 1990s, Sayle made a documentary, Last Train Across Canada, for PBS station WNET in the New York area.
+In 2004, he returned to Australia, where he was later diagnosed with Parkinson's disease.
 In May 2007, the University of Sydney awarded him an honorary doctorate of letters for his work as a foreign correspondent.
 In the same year, he was awarded the Medal of the Order of Australia in the Queen's Birthday Honours, for service to media and communications, particularly as a foreign and war correspondent.
 Sayle died in September 2010 at the age of 84.